 - For recording loud vocals and music instruments

 - Not good for recording quieter vocals and sounds

 Intelligently designed for recording of lead vocals and solo instruments, the AKG C214 Professional Condenser Microphone has premium features from the high-end C414 family.

-It comes with 1-inch dual capsule cardioid condenser with an integrated suspension to minimize mechanical noise and vibrations when performing on stage.
+It comes with a 1-inch dual capsule cardioid condenser with an integrated suspension to minimize mechanical noise and vibrations when performing on stage.

-It’s made with an all-metal die-cast body that has scratch- and shock-proof finish with a gold-plated XLR output.
+It’s made with an all-metal die-cast body that has a scratch- and shock-proof finish with a gold-plated XLR output.